-The schedule of changes in accumulated funds for future major repairs and replacements and schedule of operating fund revenue and expenses - budget and actual is presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
-The supplementary information has been subjected to the review procedures applied in our review of the basic financial statements.
-We are not aware of any material modifications that should be made to the supplementary information.
-We have not audited the supplementary information and do not express an opinion on such information.
+The accompanying supplementary information contained in the schedule of changes in accumulated funds for future major repairs and replacements and in the schedule of operating fund revenue and expenses - budget and actual, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management.
+We have not audited or reviewed such information, and we do not express an opinion, a conclusion, nor provide any assurance on it.